How do I apply for financial aid?

-Beginning in January, the Free Application for Federal Student Aid (FAFSA) is available on the internet and in paper form from your guidance counselor.
-Please note, if you file your FAFSA electronically it will be submitted to the government and to your schools.
+The Free Application for Federal Student Aid (FAFSA) is available for completion beginning in January.
+When you file your FAFSA electronically it will be submitted to the government and to your schools.
 Ideally the FAFSA should be completed after you and your parents have each completed the federal income tax returns for the prior year because those figures are needed to answer items on the form.
 It is best to use the Data Retrieval Tool (DRT) on the FAFSA to avoid mistakes.
-Retain a copy of both the parents’ and student’s tax returns for future reference.
 The FAFSA is used to determine eligibility for all federal programs, which include student loans.
 To be considered for state programs, please fill out the information needed by the State of New Jersey.

-Do you need assistance with the FAFSA?
-Please watch this informational video.
+Do you need help with the FAFSA?
+Please watch this video.

 Each college or university develops an estimate of how much it will cost for you to attend school including tuition and fees, books and supplies, room and board, personal expenses, transportation and miscellaneous expenses.
 This is called your Cost of Attendance and it will vary from one institution to another.
 It also varies depending on whether you are a graduate or an undergraduate student.